 SAN is normally easy to bond with industrial adhesive in its “as received” condition.
 In fact, using cleaners, solvents or primers can be detrimental – the substrate can become weakened or stress cracked.
 For this reason, it is a good idea to select an adhesive that cures rapidly to minimise risk of uncured adhesive attacking the SAN.
 How to bond SAN?

-2-part epoxies and 2-part polyurethane industrial adhesives can be considered, try to choose a fast curing grade to minimise risk of stress cracking and make sure the adhesive is properly mixed in the correct mix ratio.
+2-part epoxies and 2-part polyurethane industrial adhesives are also options.
+Try to choose a fast curing grade to minimise risk of stress cracking.
+Make sure to mix the adhesive properly in the correct mix ratio.
 Single part heat cure epoxies are probably unsuitable due to the high temperature cure (SAN softens at about 105°C so it would be advisable to cure at a lower temperature).

-Toughened, structural acrylic industrial adhesives could be considered, but steer clear of the no-mix resin and brush on initiator systems as surplus initiator could attack the SAN.
-Use a system with a proper mixing nozzle (rather than bead-on-bead) to make sure all adhesive is 100% reacted.
+Toughened, structural acrylic industrial adhesives could be considered.
+But steer clear of the no-mix resin and brush on initiator systems as surplus initiator could attack the SAN.
+Ensure all adhesive reacts/cures 100%.
+Use a system with a proper mixing nozzle (rather than bead-on-bead.)
 Crystal clear structural acrylic adhesives would make a good choice for bonding SAN.

-In every case, it is important any surplus adhesive be removed ASAP and allow the bonded assembly to ventilate properly before bagging and sealing.
+Remove any surplus adhesive and allow the assembly to ventilate properly before bagging and sealing.

 Luran® SAN and Lustran® SAN tradenames of INEOS ABS (USA) CORP and INEOS-BASF.